-In the book, he provides the 5 strategies that he believes are core to successful formative assessment practice in the classroom:
+In the book, he provides the five strategies he believes are core to successful formative assessment practice in the classroom:

-1. Clarifying, sharing, and understanding learning intentions and criteria for success – getting the students to really understand what their classroom experience will be and how their success will be measured.
+1. Clarifying, sharing, and understanding learning intentions and criteria for success.
+That means getting students to really understand what their classroom experience will be and how their success will be measured.

-2. Engineering effective classroom discussions, activities, and learning tasks that elicit evidence of learning – developing effective classroom instructional strategies that allow for the measurement of success.
+2. Engineering effective classroom discussions, activities, and learning tasks that elicit evidence of learning.
+This refers to developing effective classroom instructional strategies that allow for the measurement of success.

-3. Providing feedback that moves learning forward – working with students to provide them the information they need to better understand problems and solutions.
+3. Providing feedback that moves learning forward.
+To accomplish this, teachers must work with students to provide them the information they need to better understand problems and solutions.

-At NWEA, we did some reorganization and developed a framework focused on four foundational formative assessment practices: clarifying learning, eliciting evidence, providing feedback, and activating learners.
+At NWEA, we have a framework focused on four foundational formative assessment practices: clarifying learning, eliciting evidence, providing feedback, and activating learners.
 Understanding these four, key formative assessment practices can help educators determine which of the many strategies and tactics make sense for their classroom environment.